Skip to main content

 The transportation industry is faced with a severe capacity crisis that could take months, if not years, for a full recovery.
-There aren’t enough available trucks to meet the demand of orders being transported.
-In fact, according to DAT Solutions, there are currently 10 loads waiting to be moved for every 1 available truck.
+There aren't enough available trucks to meet the demand of orders being transported.
+So when you're trying to ship goods in this environment, how do you keep costs manageable?

 E-commerce is also increasing the velocity of packages sent.
-Customers are demanding fast, reliable, and cost-effective shipping.
-In order to keep up with competition, retailers are forced to find new and innovative ways to meet these demands.
+Your customers are demanding fast, reliable, and cost-effective shipping.
+In order to keep up with competition, you're forced to find new and innovative ways to meet these demands.

 With an increase in volume and speed, paired with a reduction in truck supply, more and more retailers are moving away from the FTL model of transport to meet demand.